-Total UK wide repossessions figures are published by the Council of Mortgage Lenders (CML) on the same date as this publication.
+Total UK wide repossessions figures are published by UK Finance (formally the Council of Mortgage Lenders (CML)) on the same date as this publication.
 They cover all actual repossessions across the United Kingdom (including where there is no action by county court bailiffs) and can be found at the following link: www.cml.org.uk

-The statistics shown for "properties taken into possession" are published figures from the CML, which is an industry body representing around 97% of the UK residential lending industry.
+The statistics shown for "properties taken into possession" are published figures from UK Finance, which is an industry body representing around 97% of the UK residential lending industry.
 It should be noted that:

-- CML statistics on actual possessions include properties surrendered voluntarily. - Given the time lags involved, some of the court orders for the possessions shown by CML may have been granted in earlier time periods.
+- UK Finance statistics on actual possessions include properties surrendered voluntarily. - Given the time lags involved, some of the court orders for the possessions shown by UK Finance may have been granted in earlier time periods.

-Mortgage possessions counted in the CML statistics mainly relate to the non-repayment of loans which are secured as a "first charge" against the property.
-The large majority of "second charge" lending (any loan secured on a property where a separate first charge loan already exists) falls outside the CML's membership, therefore any resulting repossessions will not be counted in their figures.
+Mortgage possessions counted in the UK Finance statistics mainly relate to the non-repayment of loans which are secured as a "first charge" against the property.
+The large majority of "second charge" lending (any loan secured on a property where a separate first charge loan already exists) falls outside UK Finance's membership, therefore any resulting repossessions will not be counted in their figures.
 A comprehensive review of statistics relating to the housing market has been published by the National Statistician's Office.

 The Bank of England, compile quarterly statistics aggregated from the returns from around 340 regulated mortgage lenders and administrators, providing data on their mortgage lending activities.
-Figures within Bank of England statistics will differ from the CML estimates, due to reporting numbers of possession actions on second or subsequent charges - not covered by CML membership, which can represent multiple actions against the same borrower.
+Figures within Bank of England statistics will differ from the UK Finance estimates, due to reporting numbers of possession actions on second or subsequent charges - not covered by UK Finance membership, which can represent multiple actions against the same borrower.